Serbia Open R4: Pranav stuns Perunovic

 Perunovic - Pranav: 0-1

-Untitled Pranav Vijay has two IM-norms and with this victory against GM Milos Perunovic (SRB), he crossed 2400 in the live ratings.
+Untitled Pranav Venkatesh has two IM-norms and with this victory against GM Milos Perunovic (SRB), he crossed 2400 in the live ratings.

 23.f3 is uncalled-for.
 It unnecessarily makes White's king vulnerable.
 23.Ra7 would have been a better choice.